truthIess/truthIess/README.md

 im dutch
-15 years old and uhm i like fnaf, crk, pjsk, steven universe and some more but i forgot 💔💔💔 i heart my friends (the ones i follow yay! theres more idk if they hve gh)
+15 years old and uhm i like fnaf, crk, pjsk, steven universe and some more but i forgot 💔💔💔 i heart my friends (the ones i follow yay! theres more idk if they hve gh) if i unfollow you i dislike you no hate 😁